nicbou/nicolasbouliane.com/frontend/content/blog/greater-badass.md

 I prop the bike back up.
 I hammer my right pannier back into shape with a rock, secure the mirror in place with metal wire, tape my cracked hand guard to the handlebar.
 The adrenaline is wearing off, and now comes the pain.
 I can still drive.
 It could have been worse. *So much* worse.

-I ride to the next town in a daze.
+I ride to the next town in a daze, humbled, replaying the crash and counting my blessings.
+Before I left, I debated buying stiff, expensive, cumbersome off-road boots, and they just saved my foot.
+I merely twisted my ankle instead of pulverising every bone below it.

 In the parking lot of a supermarket, I'm eating raspberries and chuckling at my own dumb luck.
-I count my blessings.
-My brand new boots that just saved my foot.

-Another motorcyclist arrives on a dirt-covered bike.
-A Yamaha Tenere that was used as intended.
+Another motorcyclist arrives on a dirt-covered Yamaha Tenere.

 To my surprise, he speaks French too.
-We chit chat for a few minutes.
+We chit chat for a few minutes while chewing on ready-made snacks.
 He rode from Marseille, starting on the Trans Euro Trail in Barcelona.
-He must have ridden some five hundred kilometres off-road already.
-I did one kilometre on the same trail and wiped out.
-He's gracious about it: the ground can be treacherous, those panniers are heavy, this is not the right bike.
+He must have ridden some five hundred kilometres off-road by now.
+I did wiped out on my first kilometre on the same trail.
+I am embarrassed, but he is gracious about it.
+The ground can be treacherous, those panniers are heavy, this is not an off-road bike.

 I feel a sharp pain in my chest.
 It's my crushed ego - and my fractured sternum.